SnootyMonkey/Falkland-CMS/README.md

-Falkland-CMS
+Falkland CMS
 ============

 Falkland CMS is a Web Content/Collection Management System written in Clojure, ClojureScript and CouchDB.

 ## What is a CMS?

-A CMS or [WCMS (web content management sysstem)](http://en.wikipedia.org/wiki/Web_content_management_system) is a system for publishing website content.
+A CMS or [WCMS (web content management system)](http://en.wikipedia.org/wiki/Web_content_management_system) is a system for publishing website content.
 Key foundational features of a WCMS are:

 * separation of content and presentation, managing the data in the system separately from how it looks when presented
 * easy editing of content, usually through an administrative web UI